celo-org/docs/blog/5-11-2022-how-to-develop-your-game-items-with-thirdweb-erc1155-base-contract-on-celo/thirdweb.md

     }
 ```

+Declare a constructor which takes 4 parameters.
+These parameters include:

+1. the `_name` of the entire game items collection,
+2. the `_symbol` of the game collection,
+3. the `_royaltyRecipient` that receives the royalty on the game items, and
+4. The `_royaltyBps` fee (bps).

-Using the ERC1155Base variable, baseContract, declared earlier, create a new ERC1155Base contract with the variables listed in the constructor and pass the new contract into the variable.
+Using the `ERC1155Base` variable, `baseContract`, declared earlier, create a new `ERC1155Base` contract with the variables listed in the constructor and pass the new contract into the variable.

-Also, in the constructor, set OperationRestriction to false.
+Also, in the constructor, set `OperationRestriction` to false.
 This is set to true by default but will not be required for the contract.
-Set the owner of the baseContract created to the contract's address for the game items.
-Set the custodian as the msg.sender, and mint the first NFT to the contract deployer.
-If not, the mintTo function in the ERC1155Base contract will be inaccessible.
+Set the owner of the `baseContract` created to the contract's address for the game items.
+Set the custodian as the `msg.sender`, and mint the first NFT to the contract deployer.
+If not, the `mintTo function` in the `ERC1155Base` contract will be inaccessible.

-6. Finally, create an onlyCustodian modifier to regulate which function anyone can call.

     ``` solidity
 modifier onlyCustodian() {